Receiver Code Maps for VEMCO 69 kHz Receivers

 Obsolete – No VEMCO receiver should be on MAP-112

-For information on the appropriate receiver code map for VR4-Global receivers and VMTs, please contact VEMCO Support.
+* For information on the appropriate receiver code map for VR4-Global receivers and Bluetooth VMTs, please contact VEMCO Support.

 MAP-115: MAP-115 is the new global standard code map for all 69 kHz receivers.
 Introduced to support new tag types and more unique pinger and sensor IDs, this map has replaced older tag code spaces with newer, more capable, code spaces.
 If you or your collaborators still have active tags that use code space A69-1105 sensor tags or A69-1303 pingers, please contact your VEMCO Sales representative.
 Discussing and tracking your code map requirements is important to ensure correct configuration of new equipment.